consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 estimated we would've had to rewrite about a third of the database just to get what we wanted, any ingest layer, which was arbitrarily wide.

-**Charity Majors:** You can't have to deal schema if you're dealing with observability, anything that is schema based is verboten, because you need to be able to toss in a new key value pair whenever it comes up and you need to be able to stop writing that.
+**Charity:** You can't have to deal schema if you're dealing with observability, anything that is schema based is verboten, because you need to be able to toss in a new key value pair whenever it comes up and you need to be able to stop writing that.
 It has to have that flexibility and that fluidity in order for you to have the value of observability and most databases don't like that.
 Most databases for good reasons, for efficiency and for all this stuff, they want you to define schema.
 MongoDB famously is one that doesn't make you, you can do some fancy tricks with Postgres.
 Postgres has now JSON block store and everything.
 But in the end, having the ability to do completely flexible schema was huge for us.
 And we also knew that having a column or database was key.

-**Charity Majors:** For those who don't know having column or database is basically like the opposite of an RDBMS.
+**Charity:** For those who don't know having column or database is basically like the opposite of an RDBMS.
 Everything is an index.
 Everything that you put in there is an index.
-And then the way we developed it, based on this
-\[Scuba White Paper 00:11:27\] was in a widely distributed fashion where, well we use \[Kafka 00:11:31\] , the events come in through the API, they get dropped into Kafka.
+And then the way we developed it, based on this [Scuba White Paper 00:11:27] was in a widely distributed fashion where, well we use [Kafka 00:11:31] , the events come in through the API, they get dropped into Kafka.
 And then we have a pair of retriever data stores reading each topic from Kafka.
 Each topic translates into a column.
 You can distribute any user's traffic widely over many columns, over many nodes.
 It's very flexible.
 We've got, I don't know, a couple hundred data store notes at this point.
 Each have a pair for fail.
 But it's just really flexible and elastic the changes that we needed to make.
 And we actually age out the data to S3 after just a couple hours too.

-**Charity Majors:** And our query planner, this is funny.
+**Charity:** And our query planner, this is funny.
 Our query planner runs mostly in serverless queries, Lambda, AWS queries.
 We move the query planner to AWS.
 We thought that it would slow the whole thing down, turns out it didn't, the performance footprint is different, but not slower on the whole.
 At the end of the day, having that ability of control over also how many databases will take the trade off of fast and close to right is better than done and perfect?

-**Charity Majors:** For databases, that's not a good story to tell, but for ours it is because it matters way more for people to be able to get their results very quickly.
+**Charity:** For databases, that's not a good story to tell, but for ours it is because it matters way more for people to be able to get their results very quickly.
 And if it's off, by 0.5%, once in a while, doesn't matter so much as it getting to them very swiftly.
 We're actually working on a blog post right now.
 The title is like, "10 reasons why you really don't want us to open store our data store."
 And it basically just comes down to all these reasons.
 It's narrowly optimized for observability use cases and for our use cases.
 And it would be pathologically difficult for most people to run because it's not just like spin up a node.
 It's at the level of complexity of you remember anything that had to use Zookeeper back in the day, it's like, okay, now I've got five problems.

-**David Mytton:** Right.
+**David:** Right.
 So it's optimized for those really high performance queries in a very short time window where you're debugging something happening.
 And then the S3 latency is acceptable for the longer queries?

-**Charity Majors:** Actually our 99th percentile latency is still under a second.
+**Charity:** Actually our 99th percentile latency is still under a second.
 S3 is faster than you'd expect when you're fanning it out widely enough.
 Not if you're running a query over 60 days worth, then it might take a few seconds, but it's pretty fast.
 I mean, aging out is key too, but also just the ability to distribute it horizontally.
 Because you're basically going to be doing a full table scan across all of the indexes that you're trying to pull from having the ability to write out columns that are very wide strings and index on those and do groupings with all the other SQL operators and stuff.
 There's just a lot of stuff that nobody in their right mind would write a database to handle.

-**David Mytton:** And how does cost come into the equation?
+**David:** And how does cost come into the equation?
 Because that was always the big issue with trying to get really good before from queries is just the cost of memory or some specialized database that you might buy as a service.
 How have you thought about that?

-**Charity Majors:** (14:22):
+**Charity:** (14:22):

 Yeah, that's a great question because I think that observability, the reason it came around when it did apart from us being there, it is like any scientific invention when the time comes, someone able to figure it out.
-The converging reasons that this was the time for observability I think is because the cheapness of hardware like SSDs are now, at Facebook, they were in all the
-\[Bleeped 00:14:44\] Ram, they had these giant Ram discs that they would...
+The converging reasons that this was the time for observability I think is because the cheapness of hardware like SSDs are now, at Facebook, they were in all the [Bleeped 00:14:44] Ram, they had these giant Ram discs that they would...
 And nobody's going to pay for that, but now we can put it on SSDs and then age it out to S3 pretty quickly, given that like over 90% of all queries are for within the last day or two.
 So we run that on SSDs that are local run the rest in S3,